Liza Araneta Marcos: Career

 Araneta began her career as a lawyer in New York City after graduating from the New York University, and became a law professor in various law colleges and universities across the country.
-She began her teaching career at the Far Eastern University College of Law in Manila from 1996 to 1998, and at the Northwestern University College of Law in 1998 to 2006.
+She began her teaching career at the Far Eastern University Institute of Law in Manila from 1996 to 1998, and at the Northwestern University College of Law in 1998 to 2006.
 In 2006, she temporarily stopped her career as a professor to become a founding member of the MOST (Marcos, Ochoa, Serapio & Tan) Law Firm.
-Araneta Marcos left the firm in January 2019 to start her own law firm, named M&A Associates.
+Araneta-Marcos left the firm in January 2019 to start her own law firm, named M&A Associates.

-Araneta Marcos eventually returned to teaching in 2010, where she became a professor at the Pamantasan ng Lungsod ng Maynila from 2010 to 2014, before moving to Saint Louis University in 2014 to 2018, and lastly at the Mariano Marcos State University (MMSU) College of Law from 2018 to 2020.
+Araneta-Marcos eventually returned to teaching in 2010, where she became a professor at the Pamantasan ng Lungsod ng Maynila from 2010 to 2014, before moving to Saint Louis University in 2014 to 2018, and lastly at the Mariano Marcos State University (MMSU) College of Law from 2018 to 2020.
 During her time as a professor in MMSU, she also served as an assistant dean within the College of Law, before she ended her teaching career for a second time, after she struggled to adopt to the shift from face-to-face classes to online learning due to the COVID-19 pandemic.

 Her claim on her online resume of being a member of the New York State Bar Association (NYSBA) was questioned in April 2022.
 In an email reply to Rappler, the NYSBA responded that she is not a member of their organization, stating that her name and variations of such name do not exist in their database.
 Vera Files also conducted a separate fact-checking research which ended in a similar conclusion.